megalus/stela/README.md

 ### How Stela handle more complex cases?

-Stela uses this lifecycle to handle the settings load:
+Stela uses this lifecycle to handle the settings load, using the `pre_load`, `custom_load` and `post_load` decorators to modified data received from files and pyproject.toml, before importing settings.

+To use this:

+1. The decorated function **must** return a valid python dictionary.
+2. Just one decorated function per phase.
+3. Import the decorated functions before import stela settings for the first time.
+If you create the file `conf_stela.py` at project root, decorated functions in there will be imported automatically.

 #### The Pre-Load Phase (optional)

 If defined, will always be the first step.
 To setup, create a `conf_stela.py` file on project root and use the `pre_load` decorator for your code.
-This function must return a valid python dictionary.

 Pre-Load Example: